ChainTools-Tech/cert_expiry_checker/README.md

 ## License

 Distributed under the MIT license.
-See `LICENSE` in the root directory of this `materials` repo for more information.
+See `LICENSE` in the root directory of this repo for more information.